star-bnl/star-travex/README.md

 independent of the actual reconstruction algorithm used for finding particle tracks.

-- `vtxeval` ([VtxEval/README.md](VtxEval/README.md)) is aimed to evaluate the performance of vertex finding algorithms.
+- `vtxhist` and `vtxreco` ([VtxEval/README.md](VtxEval/README.md)) are aimed to evaluate the performance of vertex finding algorithms.

-- `stiscan` ([StiScan/README.md](StiScan/README.md)) is used to verify the accuracy of the modeled detector material
+- `stiscan` ([StiScan/README.md](StiScan/README.md)) is used to verify the accuracy of the modeled detector material.

 Documentation gerated by `doxygen` can be found at <http://star-bnl.github.io/star-travex>